The business and learning worlds are abuzz with 70:20:10.

-The starting point of this book is this: Is it possible to improve the performance of people and organisations effectively by using 70:20:10 as a reference model?
+The starting point of this book is this: Is it possible to improve the performance of people and organisations effectively by using the 70:20:10 reference model?

 At first sight this may not seem an original question, because people have been trying for decades to measure the return and business impact of L&D against a range of approaches.
 However, much of L&D is stuck in a world offering catalogues of formal solutions comprising training and eLearning, so it makes sense to think about other ways in which learning and development professionals can add value for their organisations.
 We believe this is possible by using 70:20:10 as a model and by supporting both formal and informal learning solutions: around 70 percent learning by working, around 20 percent learning from and with others, and around 10 percent formal learning.